 This includes minimising harm, promoting protective factors and having positive cultures that are conducive to mental wellbeing.
 It also recognises that a mentally healthy workplace is not just good for people. it is also very good for business.

-In addition to the Commission, Alliance members include: the Australian Chamber of Commerce and Industry (ACCI), Australian Industry Group, The Australian Psychological Society Ltd, beyondblue, Business Council of Australia, COSBOA, Mental Health Australia, Safe Work Australia, SANE, SuperFriend and The University of New South Wales.
+In addition to the Commission, Alliance members include: the Australian Chamber of Commerce and Industry (ACCI), Australian Industry Group, The Australian Psychological Society Ltd, beyondblue, the Black Dog Institute, Business Council of Australia, Comcare, COSBOA, Mental Health Australia, Safe Work Australia, SANE, SuperFriend and The University of New South Wales.

 All members share a commitment to supporting Australian workplaces to take active steps to create workplaces that are mentally healthy.

-The Alliance has partnered with beyondblue on the roll out of a national campaign – called Heads Up– to support and create mentally healthy workplaces for all businesses across all sectors.
+The Alliance has partnered with beyondblue on the roll out of a national campaign – Heads Up – to support and create mentally healthy workplaces for all businesses across all sectors.

 Heads Up has produced resources for businesses, large and small, for managers, the boardroom and employees.